 To enroll, visit GetCovered.NJ.gov.
 Select “2021 Special Enrollment COVID-19” when submitting your application.

 Trained navigators and brokers can help you enroll by phone, virtually, and may have in-person availability.
 Information may be found on our website under Find Local Assistance.
 You may also call our Consumer Assistance Center: 1-833-677-1010.

 If you are eligible for NJ FamilyCare, the state’s publicly funded low or no cost health insurance program (Medicaid or Children’s Health Insurance Program), you can enroll any time of year.

 Yes.
 The state established a COVID-19 Special Enrollment Period for enrollment in plans available through Get Covered New Jersey and directly from insurance carriers in the individual market.
 All available plans may be viewed by using our Shop and Compare tool.

 Yes.
 Health insurance companies are required to waive cost-sharing, including lab fees, co-payments, coinsurance, and deductibles for any visit to test for coronavirus at a doctor’s office, urgent care center, or emergency room, and for a coronavirus vaccine.
 Additionally, if the primary purpose of an office visit is the delivery of the COVID-19 immunization, then insurance companies may not impose cost-sharing requirements for the office visit.

 Yes.
-All eligible, uninsured New Jerseyans may qualify for this COVID-19 Special Enrollment Period.
+All eligible New Jerseyans in need of coverage may qualify for this COVID-19 Special Enrollment Period.

 Additional information about Special Enrollment Periods may be found on our When Can I Buy Insurance page.